courtlin-holt-nguyen/Operationalizing-Machine-Learning/README.md

-This screenshot shows that Swagger UI was running on localhost and showing the HTTP API methods and responses for the model
+This screenshot shows that Swagger UI was running on localhost and showing the HTTP API methods and responses for the model.

 ![12 Swagger API interaction](C:\Users\Courtlin\Documents\GitHub\Operationalizing_Machine_Learning\Required Screenshots\12 Swagger API interaction.jpg)